Contents

 Global Policy

 The Global Policy is built-in and cannot be deleted.
 It always applies to all applications, so you should edit this policy if there are settings you'd like to control for all users and all applications.
-A summary of the Global Policy settings is shown on the Policies page.
+You can view your current Global Policy settings by editing the Global Policy on the Polices page.
 Settings at the Duo defaults are greyed out.

 Your Duo subscription level determines which policy options show up in the editor.
 For example, Duo Essentials receives a subset of the policy settings available to Duo Advantage and Duo Premier customers.